tmtk75/Dockerfiles/td-agent/README.md

 [root@d_send /]# ./td-agent
 ```

-NOTE: Please confirm that ipaddr of td_recv is 172.17.0.2 with ifconfig.

 Send a message.
 ```
 [root@d_send /]# echo '{"a":1}' | fluent-cat -h 127.0.0.1 debug.test
 ```

-You can see the log soon in the tailed log.
+You can see the log soon in the tailed log of td_recv terminal.
 ```
 2014-04-26 12:27:04 +0000 debug.test: {"a":1}
 ```

+NOTE: If it doesn't work properly, please confirm that ipaddr of td_recv is 172.17.0.2 with ifconfig.

 ## Elasticsearch
+Exit both of previouse two containers and clean up the containers.
 ```
-$ make clean build
+$ make clean
 ```

 Open three terminals and run each ones.
 ```
-$ make td_es
+$ make td_recv
 [root@td_recv /]# ./td-agent
 [root@td_recv /]#